DiNicolaLab/DiNicolaLab.github.io/research/index.md

 <img class="img-fluid" src="/static/img/pub/Img2DiNicolaBuckner.png" alt="qFit">
 </div>

 The image above shows an example of three domain-specialized association networks, defined within a single individual.
-The networks differnetially respond to tasks tareting memory, theory of mind and language (Fig. 2 in DiNicola & Buckner 2021).
-Think about that further - within the zones showing the greatest evolutionary expansion in humans and prolonged postnatal development, there are distinct networks - with regions side-by-side across the cortex - each supporting a functional domain that appears particularly advanced in the human niche!
+The networks differentially respond to tasks tareting memory, theory of mind and language (Fig. 2 in DiNicola & Buckner 2021).
+Think about that further - within the zones showing the greatest evolutionary expansion in humans AND prolonged postnatal development, there are distinct networks - with regions side-by-side across the cortex - each supporting a functional domain that appears particularly advanced in the human niche!

 What exact processes do these & nearby association networks support?
 How does this type of parallel organization arise?
 How do might these networks interact in service of complex functions?
 And how might network organization and/or function change across development & in the face of major life events?
 These are just some of the open questions we aim to tackle!